Suggested reading list

 4. "Living with Chronic Pain".

-Neil Berry.
-Please send a postal order or cheque made out
+Alternatively, you can send a postal order or cheque made

 5. Pain Toolkit - Pete Moore